celery/celery/docs/userguide/workers.rst

     [...]

-Like all other remote control commands this also supports the :option:`--destination` argument used to specify which workers should reply to the request:
+Like all other remote control commands this also supports the :option:`--destination <celery inspect --destination>` argument used to specify which workers should reply to the request:

 .. code-block:: console